 The above are just a few of the more popular artists who have helped to bring back the sound and feel of another era.
 At the time I believed it was really going to become much bigger than it did.
 Unfortunately, it died a slow death, though it does have a fervent cult following, as does swing dancing.

 I hope you enjoyed this excursion into the era of our parents (and grandparents for you whippersnappers!).
 As I've written a couple times before, I got my fill of the 1940's, and even the 1930's, while I was growing up.
 Due to our parent's, aunt's, and uncle's stories, their music we grew up hearing and the classic movies we grew up watching, those of us who are the children of WWII parents - baby boomers is what they call us, right? - almost feel as if we, too, lived through that era as well, don't we?
 I mean, it literally surrounded us as children, didn't it?
 And until the counter-culture revolution of the early 1970's went beyond the coast fringe, we also held most of the same values and mores of our parent's time as well.

-And I learned to really like - no, love - the music and whole period from 1934 to 1946.
+And I learned to really like - no, love - the music and era of the late 30s/early 40s period.
 Almost in a nostalgic way, I suppose.

 I've come to look for America...

 Until next time, see you in time...